vipinkarthikeyan/cost-sensitive-policy/readme.md

 the language model outputs a probability distribution over those objects.

-We interpret that distribution as the robot's belief over possible goals.
+I interpret that distribution as the robot's belief over possible goals.

 ---